Skip links

 Producer and CEO

-Owner of Nemesis Films, Dominique is an award-winning producer with more than ten years of experience in the industry.
+Owner of Nemesis Films, Dominique is an award-winning producer with more than twelve years of experience in the industry.
 She holds a Master’s degree in Management from HEC Montreal and has worked in distribution for Les Films Séville (eOne) and the National Film Board of Canada (NFB).

 Her second feature film, Nadia, Butterfly, directed by Pascal Plante, was an Official Selection at Cannes 2020, and screened at numerous international festivals including Busan, Karlovy Vary as well as being included in TIFF’s 2020 Top 10 list.